 The falls are about 620 feet tall and are one of the most popular tourist attractions in Oregon.
 There is a lodge at the falls where you can get a bite to eat or buy souvenirs.
 You can also hike to the top of the falls for a stunning view.
 If you feel like you need some guidance, book a tour of the falls.

 Want to explore the outdoors even more outside of Portland?
-Consider going on an Oregon Coast road trip!
+Consider going on a weekend trip from Portland or an Oregon Coast road trip!

 21. Stroll Through Tom McCall Waterfront Park